Q: What is a conflict of interest?

 Q: Who reviews financial disclosures?

-A: The campus Conflict of Interest Committee is a panel of faculty members from disciplines across the campus.
-They review positive disclosures of financial interests to determine whether these interests constitute significant conflicts that must be eliminated, reduced or managed before research support can be accepted.
-If research support may be accepted, the Committee then also determines an appropriate strategy for management of any significant conflict.
+A: The campus Desginated Official or Conflict of Interest Committee review positive disclosures of financial interests to determine whether these interests constitute significant conflicts that must be eliminated, reduced or managed before research support can be accepted.
+If research support may be accepted, the Official or Committee then also determines an appropriate strategy for management of any significant conflict.